5.4 oz / 155 g

-All of the S2S hammock system is readily available from many mainstream outfitters, and gives people an off the shelf opportunity to get into backpacking or camping with a hammock, and it gives it to them in a system that is very versatile so that only the pieces that are needed can be used.
+All of the Sea to Summit hammock system components are readily available from many mainstream outfitters, and give people an off-the-shelf opportunity to get into backpacking or camping with a hammock, and it gives it to them in a system that is very versatile, so that only the pieces that are needed can be used.

 This is without a doubt a single sized hammock, and is rather narrow.
-It measures approximately 8.5ft x 3.9ft.
+It measures approximately 8.5 feet by 3.9 feet.
 Due to its narrowness one can easily flip or fall out of the hammock if not careful when attempting to enter, exit, or shift themselves.
-Through the course of testing I managed to fall out four times…and those are the first four times I have ever fallen out of a backpacking hammock since I gave up my tent for a hammock system some 8 or 9 years ago now.
+Through the course of testing I managed to fall out four times…and those are the first four times I have ever fallen out of a backpacking hammock since I gave up my tent for a hammock system some eight or nine years ago now.

-I am not sure what the “normal” hammock width is, but this is by far narrower than my Warbonnet hammocks, and a little narrower than ENO, and Grand Trunk.
+I am not sure what the average hammock width is, but this is far narrower than my Warbonnet hammocks, and a little narrower than ENO and Grand Trunk.
 I also feel that this tippyness might somehow be related to the suspension system, but that is just a hunch.
-Once I learned where that tipping point was I did not have any further issues, it was just surprising those first few times.
+Once I learned where that tipping point was I did not have any further issues; it was just surprising those first few times.